AVIATION REGULATIONS – OPERATION OF UNMANNED AIRCRAFTS-DRONES IN THE REPUBLIC OF SERBIA

 Attorney at law Damir Petrovic

-The information contained herein have been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
+The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrovic & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.